Update: As of January 22, it seems all Safeway stores have in fact removed Visa gift cards from their racks.

 Yesterday, I reported that Safeway stores were pulling Visa gift cards from their shelves.
 Some reports indicate that this would be a permanent move due to massive fraud, while others think it might be a temporary move.
 Since posting about this, lots of people around the country have been emailing me, saying their local Safeway stores have also pulled variable load Visa gift cards.

-I went to my local store shortly after hearing about this yesterday and was able to buy a $500 Visa gift card without any trouble (except that my Barclay AAdvantage Aviator MasterCard got declined).
-I was a bit worried when I noticed a bunch of the rows had been cleared and saw a ladder next to the gift card stand, but my worries were unfounded when I was able to buy the gift card without any problems.
+I went to my local store shortly after hearing about this yesterday and was able to buy a $500 Visa gift card without any trouble.
+I got worried when I noticed a bunch of empty rows and a ladder next to the gift card stand.
+My worries were unfounded when I was able to buy the gift card without any problems.

 The cashier called her colleague over – the same woman who rung me up earlier that day.
 She picked up another card and took me over to another register to ring me up.
 The same thing happened.
-She spoke to a manager on the phone, who wasn’t able to figure out the problem.
-She did say the error code indicated we were trying to load more than the permissible amount on the card.
+She spoke to a manager on the phone, who couldn’t figure out the problem.
+The error code indicated we were trying to load more than the permissible amount on the card.
 She got yet another card and I asked her to try $450 instead of $500.
 This time, the transaction went through.
 The cashier had handled this as an exchange, so I didn’t have to swipe my card again and received $50 cash back for the difference.

 Apparently, other people are also having this problem.
-It’s probably related to the removal of Visa gift cards – perhaps the stores that still carry them (like the one I visited) haven’t gotten around to pulling their inventory yet, but the system is trying to discourage sales until it happens.
-When I went home, I did go online to check the card balance to make sure it was in fact activated.
-I was relived to find out it was, and I’ll head out again tomorrow to see if the problem persists.
-I don’t know if the lower $450 purchase amount really helped or if it was a fluke, but it’s worth trying if you run into a similar issue at checkout.
+It’s probably related to the removal of Visa gift cards.
+Perhaps the stores that still carry them (like the one I visited) haven’t gotten around to pulling their inventory yet.
+But the system is trying to discourage sales until it happens.
+When I went home, I checked the card balance to make sure it was in fact activated – it was.
+I’ll head out again tomorrow to see if the problem persists.
+I don’t know if the lower $450 purchase amount really helped or if it was a fluke.
+But it’s worth trying if you run into a similar issue at checkout.

 Subscribe to Blog via Email